-As part of its obligations as a Simplified Individual Liquidity Adequacy Standards (ILAS) Firm under the FSA's liquidity regime, Vanquis Bank undertakes stress testing and produces an Individual Liquidity Systems Assessment (ILSA) at least annually that informs liquidity policy.
+As part of its obligations as a Standard ILAS Firm under the PRA's liquidity regime, Vanquis Bank undertakes stress testing and produces an Individual Liquidity Adequacy Assessment (ILAA) at least annually which informs liquidity policy.
 Key elements of this policy are to maintain sufficient buffers and committed facilities to meet obligations should stress events occur to funding inflows (for example suspension of deposit taking activities) and outflows (for example increased level of customer transactions).
-The ILSA also incorporates the company's Contingency Funding Plan which documents mitigating actions and procedures to be followed in the event of liquidity stress events.
+The ILAA also incorporates the company's Contingency Funding Plan which documents mitigating actions and procedures to be followed in the event of liquidity stress events.